IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-All of the elements used in this playbook are taken from the variables defined in the `rXXX.yml` and `rYYY.yml` files stored in the `host_vars` directory.
+All of the elements used in this playbook are taken from the variables defined in the `rXXX.yaml` and `rYYY.yaml` files stored in the `host_vars` directory.
 They are used to translate the declarative desired state of the network topology through the playbook procedure.

 ```yaml=